NFischer08/Semi24-Fileexplorer/README.md

     When using development mode, this step isn't needed.
 However, if you build it in release mode, you first need to locate your executable (`src-tauri/target/release/`).
 Now you can either run it there or move it to a place of your preference.
+It is recommended to run it with administrator privileges to prevent any errors occuring.

 ## How to use it